Marina Ovsyannikova: Criticism

-News of Ovsyannikova being hired as a correspondent to cover the Russian invasion of Ukraine for Die Welt led to protests in Berlin by the Ukrainian community and war refugees.
+News of Ovsyannikova being hired as a correspondent to cover the Russian invasion of Ukraine for Die Welt led to protests in Berlin by the Ukrainian community and war refugees due to her previous work for Russian media.
 The protesters demanded that she be fired, but Die Welt refused to do so, saying that she is "on the right side of history".
 This decision sparked discussion in journalistic circles in Germany and other countries.

-In Ukraine, Ovsyannikova is largely regarded as a propagandist of Russian official viewpoint.
-Her appearance on TV was ignored or held against her, and Ukrainian journalists were unhappy with her being awarded prizes.
-Her press conference in Kyiv in May 2022 was canceled due to the "uproar".
+In Ukraine, despite having been praised by Volodymyr Zelenskyy, Ovsyannikova is largely regarded as a propagandist of Russian official viewpoint and her appearance on TV is ignored or held against her.
+Ukrainian journalists were unhappy with her being awarded prizes, and her press conference in Kyiv in May 2022 was canceled due to the "uproar".

 Personal life

 As of 2022, Ovsyannikova lived in New Moscow (the former southwest sector of Moscow Oblast appended to Moscow in 2012) with her two children.
+In October 2022, she took her young daughter and fled the country.
+They are now living in Paris.
 She is married to Igor Ovsyannikov, a television director for RT.
 The couple were reported by one source in March 2022 as being "recently separated".
 She has relatives in Ukraine, but she does not have much contact with them.